Reviews

 What commissions and fees does Masterworks charge?

-Masterworks charges an annual management fee of 1.5% and can collect up to 20% of profits when it sells artwork.
-The annual fee and cut of profits is high compared to other types of investments.
-However, it does seem to be similar to costs of other illiquid assets.
+Masterworks charges a 1.5% annual management fee and can collect up to 20% of profits when selling artwork.
+The annual fee and profit cut is high compared to other investment types.
+However, it appears similar to costs of other illiquid assets.

 Is Masterworks easy to use?

-The platform is well laid out and easy for anyone to pick up and use.
-There is no mobile app available, so users must have a desktop or desktop to access the website.
+The platform is well-designed and easy for anyone to navigate.
+No mobile app is available, so users must access the website via desktop or laptop.

 What features does Masterworks include?

-Masterworks has a great vetting process and an experienced team that reviews all works of art before purchasing.
-Investors can feel good about investing in artwork found on the platform.
+Masterworks has an excellent vetting process and experienced team that reviews all artworks before purchase.
+Investors can feel confident about investing in artwork found on the platform.

-Masterworks files each piece of art with the SEC and offers fractional shares to its users.
-There’s a marketplace where investors can sell their shares if they wish to cash out before an artwork is sold.
+Masterworks files each artwork with the SEC and offers fractional shares to users.
+There’s a marketplace where investors can sell shares if they wish to cash out before artwork sales.

 Does Masterworks offer customer service?

-The customer service team at Masterworks can be reached by phone when you call 203-518-5172.
-Its team is available 9 a.m. to 6 p.m.
-EST. You can also send an email to support@masterworks.io.
+The Masterworks customer service team can be reached by phone at 203-518-5172.
+The team is available 9 a.m. to 6 p.m.
+EST. You can also email support@masterworks.io.

-Another unique feature of Masterworks is that each user gets their own dedicated representative.
-This personal representative will help support and answer your questions.
+Another unique Masterworks feature is that each user gets a dedicated representative.
+This personal representative provides support and answers your questions.

 Bottom Line: Masterworks

-Art investing is a very speculative space.
-Even the works of greats like Van Gogh can potentially lose their value.
-It’s also not a choice for investors looking at retirement options or short-term investing.
+Art investing is highly speculative.
+Even works by masters like Van Gogh can potentially lose value.
+It’s also not suitable for investors seeking retirement options or short-term investing.

-If you’re an investor that is willing to take some risks for potentially high returns, wants to diversify with alternative investments, or has a passion for works of art, Masterworks could be a good investment.
+If you’re an investor willing to take risks for potentially high returns, want to diversify with alternative investments, or have a passion for art, Masterworks could be a solid investment choice.

 Overall Rating: 3.75 out of 5